 Off-Page SEO Audit Items

 - Link Profile.
 What kind of backlinks do you have coming into your site?
 What links are of high value?
 Are there any spammy links that could be hurting you?

 - Domain Authority.
 How much trust and authority does your site have?

 - Indexing.
 Is your site being indexed by Google?
 If so, is it being indexed regularly?
 Are the majority of your pages being indexed?

 - Sitemap.
 Do you have an XML sitemap being generated?
 Is it listed properly in Google Search Console?
 Does the sitemap include all of your relevant pages?

 - Site Speed.
-Speed is an increasingly important SEO ranking factor as the mobile web takes over.
+Speed is an increasingly important SEO ranking factor, especially in light of Google’s Core Web Vitals update.
 How long is it taking your site to load?
 Are there any quick fixes that can reduce your page load times?